Self-Editing Your Novel Course

 This six-week self-editing course will give you all the tools necessary to analyse and deconstruct your draft and all your future manuscripts.

-This is our most popular course where 1-in-4 alumni go on to publication!
+This is our most popular course where alumni from the first five years have averaged an impressive one-in-four publication rate!
 You’ll learn how to master the tricks to brilliant narrative drive, voice, plot and story development and create a clear plan for a final draft ready to submit to agents or self-publish.
 This course is suitable for writers with a finished draft in need of editing.